compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * "the hardest problem is often finding which component/s to debug or trace"
 * up and down may not be meaningful- user experience is.
 * "do I want to get paged about twenty fucking thousand things"
-* "I dont want to get aged for most things, twenty fucking thousand things, or else all my engineers will uit and i will too"
+* "I don't want to get aged for most things, twenty fucking thousand things, or else all my engineers will uit and i will too"
 * start at the edge and work down, instrumentation, internal state from softeare you didnt write too, wrap evey network calll, data call
 * my little pony theme
 * ""events, not metrics?" "
 * high cardinatlity data sets work well with metrics- no one has done this yet
 * "there and entire generation of engineers internalized limiteations of metrics as being limitations of data
 * hundreds?
-I dont know what datadog does now
+I don't know what datadog does now
 * speaker slides as available https://github.com/strangeloop/StrangeLoop2017/tree/master/slides
 * metrics are cheap, but terribly limites
 * you can sample, it is amazing some people feel
 * "I do not recommend that you sample your billing system" should vs must
-* dont let engineres act like its not sampled. every request generates many events.
+* don't let engineres act like its not sampled. every request generates many events.
 * average api request generated 50 event, at facebook,hundreds
 * sample dynamically, not all data should have the same type
 * keep all of the 50X, let the rate limiteer slice off the top of the mountain